PATCH: Updated version of x86_64-pc-mingw32 support of gcc.

 On Mon, 19 Mar 2007, Kai Tietz wrote:

-you need the large model.
-You generally really really want to avoid using
+makes you not need the large model, then you really want to force that.

 More information about the Gcc-patches